Patient Rights and Responsibilities

 inappropriate or medically unnecessary treatment or services.
 You have the

-right to leave the hospital even against medical advice to the extent permitted by law.
-You have the right to be informed of the
+right to leave the hospital even against medical advice, to the extent permitted by law.
+You have the right to be informed of

 Be advised if the hospital/physician proposes to engage in or perform human

 experimentation/research affecting your care or treatment.
 You have the

 right to refuse to participate in such research projects.

 Reasonable responses to any reasonable requests made for service.

 Appropriate assessment and